aredn/documentation/arednGettingStarted/installing_firmware.rst

 Different node hardware will require different methods for installing the AREDN |trade| firmware.
 For **Ubiquiti** devices, your computer's `TFTP <https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol>`_ client will connect to the node's TFTP server in order to upload the firmware image.
 For **Mikrotik** and **TP-LINK** devices, your computer will run a `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ server and the node's remote boot client will download the boot image from your computer.
 For **GL-iNet** devices, your computer's web browser will connect to the node's web server to upload the firmware image.
 Refer to the specific procedures below for your node hardware.

+There are *Firmware First Install Checklists* in the **How-to Guide** section which can be downloaded and used as a brief overview of the steps for the initial install of AREDN |trade| firmware.

 Troubleshooting Tips
 --------------------